Real patient. Individual

 topical treatments?
 Answer a few quick questions to better understand moderate-to-severe eczema

-(atopic dermatitis), and use the information to help have a discussion with a doctor.
+(atopic dermatitis), and use this information to help have a discussion with a doctor.

 Does the following cycle sound familiar?
-In eczema patients, the immune system (coupled with an impaired skin barrier) causes inflammation, contributing to the flare-ups on the surface of the skin.
+In eczema patients, the immune system (coupled with an impaired skin barrier) causes inflammation, contributing to flare-ups on the surface of the skin.

 Immune cells in the deep layers of the skin send inflammatory signals to the surface.
 This is what makes you think, "I really need to scratch my skin."

 When you start scratching, you can further break down the outer layer of skin cells and allow germs, irritants, and allergens to penetrate your body.